-To compare, which object is heavier in a real world, we need to give each weight a number (measure it).
+To compare, which object is heavier in a real world, we need to give each object a number: weight (measure it).
 Two objects have the same weight, if that number is the same for both of them.
-There are many units of weight (grams, pounds, ounces) and there is a clear mechanism to convert one unit to another.
+There are many units of weight (grams, pounds, ounces), which can be converted, one unit to another.

 To compare colors in a real world, each color should be given a number, too.
 Two colors are the same, if that number is the same for both of them.
 There are two popular units (color spaces), that are used in practice: CIELAB and CIEXYZ.

 While Grams (unit of weight) consist of one number (e.g. 150 grams), CIELAB (unit of color) consists of three numbers (e.g. CIELAB 0.5, 0.7, 0.1).
 These numbers are called channels or components.

-Let's say we have a square hole, and there is an apple in it, with a blue cloth behind it.
-We take a picture of it, print it, and put that picture into a second hole (illuminated by a proper light).
-We also display the picture on an LCD monitor, which we put into a third hole.
+Let's say we have a square hole in a wall, and there is an apple on the other side, with a blue cloth behind it.
+We take a picture of it, print it, and put that printed picture behind a second hole in a wall (illuminated by a proper light).
+We also display the same picture on an LCD monitor, which we put behind a third hole.

-If the digital camera can store real colors into correct CIELAB values, and the printer and the monitor can correctly reproduce CIELAB values, we should not be able to distinguish, which one is a real apple, which one is the monitor, and which one is an ink on a papaer.
+If the digital camera can store real colors into correct CIELAB values, and both the printer and the monitor can correctly reproduce any CIELAB values, we should not be able to distinguish (with our eyes), which hole contains a real apple, which one is the monitor, and which one is the ink on a paper.

 First monitors created colors by combining three lights, usually referred to as Red, Green and Blue (RGB) (note, that "Red" in terms of color is ambiguous, just like "Heavy" in terms of weight; one would need to specify a CIELAB value to be precise).
-It was natural to store a color digitally as three numbers: values of Red, Green and Blue for that specific monitor.
-Such color always looked the same on all monitors of that specific brand of the specific manufacturer.
-But the values had no relation to CIELAB.
+It was natural to store a color digitally as three numbers: intensities of Red, Green and Blue for that specific monitor.
+Such color always looked the same on all monitors of that specific brand.
+But these values had no relation to CIELAB.